'Ethnic cleansing' of Myanmar's Rohingya continues: UN

 In a Facebook post on Tuesday, deputy army chief Soe Win reiterated the military's stance that the "Rohingya" are not a genuine ethnic group in Myanmar -- a view shared by many in the Buddhist majority, where there is broad support for the army campaign.

-Myanmar's civilian government, led by former democracy activist Aung San Suu Kyi, lacks control over the military but has been battered by rights groups for failing to speak in the Rohingya's defence or tamp surging Islamophobia.
+Myanmar's civilian government, led by former democracy activist Aung San Suu Kyi, lacks control over the military but has been castigated by rights groups for failing to speak out in defence of the Rohingya.